dndg/Finder6M/README.md

 * ModBus addressing on the Finder 6M starts from `0`, so for example ModBus address `40006` must be accessed from the library as Holding Register number `5`.

+### Versions

+As signaled by the major version jump, version `2.0` of this library is a major update.
+This version adds the new type `Finder6MMeasure`, returned by most of the functions of the library.

+When updating from version `1.x` to version `2.x`, it will likely be necessary to update the code of the sketches using this library.
+In particular, most functions now return either:

+* `bool`: to notify the result of the read to the calling code.
+The read value is stored in a variable, whose pointer was passed as parameter to the called function.
+* `Finder6MMeasure`: this new class gives access to:
+  * The read value as `float`, using the function `toFloat()`.
+  * The read value as `int32_t`, using the function `toInt()`.
+  * The result of the read as `bool`, using the function `isError()`.

+All [the example sketches](./examples/) use the latest version of the library, offering guidance on how to use the new `Finder6MMeasure` class.

+The full list of changed functions is available in the changelog of the version of the library `2.0`, so that you can easily verify if your sketch needs changes and how to update it. <!-- TODO: add link -->

 ## Resources